Mepolizumab (Nucala)

 The recommended dosage of Nucala is 300 mg administered once every 4 weeks by SC injection as 3 separate 100-mg injections into the upper arm, thigh, or abdomen.
 It is recommended that individual 100-mg injections be administered at least 5 cm (approximately 2 inches) apart.

-Aetna considers mepolizumab experimental, investigational, or unproven for treatment of the following (not an all-inclusive list):
+Aetna considers mepolizumab experimental and investigational for treatment of the following (not an all-inclusive list):

 • Acute bronchospasm